NotAnyMike/TruequeGamer/README.md

 # Important information
 * Once the layout has come out to react production or to django, any change should be made directly into react process and not anymore in layout
+* Use `'UNICODE_JSON': False` in settings under `REST_FRAMEWORK` configuration variable in odert to show utf-8 characters form the constants file in games app

 ## Important Commands
 * `http-server web/react -p 8000`